Project overview

 Ports play an important role in offshore wind project construction and operations – this is where a lot of the action happens.

-Construction ports need to have deep water with suitable facilities and available land.
-We expect to use multiple ports during construction, and we're looking at a range of options that could support the project.
+Construction ports need deep water with suitable facilities and available land.
+We expect to use multiple ports during Star of the South’s construction, and we're looking at a range of options that could be suitable.

 Barry Beach Marine Terminal and Port Anthony are both good options to host our Gippsland Operations Base, where workers managing day-to-day wind farm construction and operations activities would be based – creating around 200 long-term local jobs over more than 30 years.